nivbhaskhar/UnPuzzled/PuzzleSolver/SearchTemplate/Search_template.md

     print(f"In correct position and rotation: {correct_position_and_rotation}")
 ```

-# An example using the Dummy solver
+# An example using the RandomScorer solver

 ```python